abaycki/First-steps/README.md

 # First-steps
-This is my first steps with using a GitHub
+This is my first steps using a GitHub